-Alana Bathgate (she/her) is an early careers adviser at Addleshaw Goddard.
-She’s has been with the firm for over two years and is based in the Edinburgh office.
+Alana Bathgate (she/her) is a senior early careers adviser at Addleshaw Goddard.
+She’s been with the firm for over three years and is based in the Edinburgh office.

 My favourite part of the recruitment calendar is the placement schemes we run.
-They’re a great opportunity to get to know candidates, show who we are at Addleshaw Goddard and all the great things the firm has to offer.
-More generally in my role I enjoy all the people I get to meet and chat to both internally and externally.
+They’re a great opportunity to get to know candidates, show who we are at Addleshaw Goddard (AG) and all the great things the firm has to offer.
+More generally in my role I enjoy all the people I get to meet, chat to and work with both internally and externally.

-We run placement schemes across our UK offices with one-week Easter schemes taking place in Edinburgh and London, as well as two-week summer placement schemes in Aberdeen, Edinburgh/Glasgow, Leeds, London and Manchester.
+We run placement schemes across our UK offices with one-week Easter schemes taking place in Aberdeen, Edinburgh and London, as well as two-week summer placement schemes in Aberdeen, Edinburgh/Glasgow, Leeds, London and Manchester.
 We also run a summer internship in our Dublin office.
-All schemes take place in person.
+All schemes/internship take place in person.

 We recruit solely from our placement schemes and all those who take part will be considered for a training contract with us.
 The scheme is a great opportunity for not only the firm to get to know you, but also for you to get to know the firm.
 You’ll be immersed in the firm, our culture and get involved in the work that we do.